ChristianBirchler/ticket-tagger-analysis/README.md

+# Machine Learning Model Evaluations for GitHub Issue Classification

+# Abstract

-# Project Introduction
+## Introduction

 [Ticket Tagger](https://github.com/rafaelkallis/ticket-tagger/tree/master/src) is a machine learning driven issue classification bot.
-It was written by Rafael Kallis in the scope of a project similar to this one.
+It was written by [Rafael Kallis](https://github.com/rafaelkallis) in the scope of a project similar to this one.
 Once installed in your github repository, Ticket Tagger can be used to gain the benefit of autmatic issue classification.
 Small repositories may not gain much value from it, but once the repository grows to a point, where you get a large amount of issues in a short period of time, an automatic issue classification bot